Ovation Hollywood

-The complex sits just across Hollywood Blvd. from the El Capitan Theatre and offers views of the Hollywood Hills and Hollywood Sign to the north, Santa Monica Mountains to the west and downtown Los Angeles to the southeast.
+The complex sits just across Hollywood Boulevard from the El Capitan Theatre and offers views of the Hollywood Hills and Hollywood Sign to the north, Santa Monica Mountains to the west and downtown Los Angeles to the southeast.
 The centerpiece of the complex is a massive three-story courtyard inspired by the Babylon scene from the D.W.
 Griffith film Intolerance.
 The developer of the shopping center built parts of the archway and two pillars with elephant sculptures on the capitals, just as seen in the film, to the same full scale.
 It gives visitors an idea of how large the original set must have been.

 The center has more than 70 shops and 25 restaurants.
-Major retail tenants that face Hollywood Boulevard include American Eagle Outfitters, Forever 21, and Sephora.
-The complex also houses a Lucky Strike Lanes bowling alley, a six-plex movie theater, and a nightclub.
+Major retail tenants that face Hollywood Boulevard include Foot Locker, Sephora, and Walgreens.
+The complex also houses a Lucky Strike Lanes bowling alley, and a nightclub.
 The complex also houses 65000 sqft of gathering spaces including the Grand Ballroom, used for the Oscars Governors Ball.
 Celebrity chef Wolfgang Puck operates his regional headquarters out of the complex.
 The center also includes television broadcast facilities that in 2004 included the studios for the daily talk show On Air With Ryan Seacrest.
 Currently, the studio is home to Revolt TV.

 The 637-room Loews Hollywood Hotel is also part of the site.
 The Metro B Line's Hollywood/Highland station is beneath the structure.
 Also, Metro Local lines 212, 217, 222, 237, 656 and Metro Rapid 780 serve the complex.